roboticslab-uc3m/installation-guides/docs/install-webots.md

 ## Install Webots (all platforms)

 Simply go to <https://cyberbotics.com/#download> and download your version.

-More versions can be found at <https://github.com/cyberbotics/webots/releases> (latest `Webots R2021a` recommended).
+More versions can be found at <https://github.com/cyberbotics/webots/releases> (stable releases R202Xx are best for users, avoid nightly builds).

-## Install Webots (Ubuntu 18.04 Bionic and Ubuntu 20.04 Focal)

-The following direct link should work to download and install: <https://github.com/cyberbotics/webots/releases/download/R2021a/webots_2021a_amd64.deb> `Webots R2021a`.